confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 Second, this microservice is configured to checkpoint its progress every `100` milliseconds through the `ENABLE_AUTO_COMMIT_CONFIG` configuration.
 That means any successfully processed messages will not be reprocessed if the microservice is taken down and turned on again.

-Finally, note that ksqlDB emits a new event every time a tumbling window changes. ksqlDB uses a model called refinements to continutally emit new changes to stateful aggregations.
-For example, if an anomaly was detected because 3 credit card transactions were found in a given interval, an event would be emitted from the table.
-If a 4th was detected in the same interval, another event will be emitted.
+Finally, note that ksqlDB emits a new event every time a tumbling window changes. ksqlDB uses a model called "refinements" to continually emit new changes to stateful aggregations.
+For example, if an anomaly was detected because three credit card transactions were found in a given interval, an event would be emitted from the table.
+If a fourth is detected in the same interval, another event is emitted.
 Because SendGrid does not (at the time of writing) support idempotent email submission, you would need to have a small piece of logic in your program to prevent sending an email multiple times for the same period.
-We've ommitted this for brevity.
+This is omitted for brevity.

 If you wish, you can continue the example by inserting more events into the `transactions` topics.